getalp/Flaubert/README.md

 # 5. Citation
-If you use FlauBERT or the FLUE Benchmark for your scientific publication, or if you found the resources in this repository useful, please refer to our [paper](https://arxiv.org/abs/1912.05372):
+If you use FlauBERT or the FLUE Benchmark for your scientific publication, or if you find the resources in this repository useful, please refer to our [paper](https://arxiv.org/abs/1912.05372):

 ```
 @misc{le2019flaubert,